tautaus/spring-petclinic/readme.md

     ```bash
     docker-compose -f docker-compose_spring-petclinic.yml up -d
     ```
-    - This Builds and Deplyos docker containers using Docker Compose
+    - This Builds and Deploys docker containers using Docker Compose

 ## Fork the Project Repository on GitHub/GitLab and Clone It to Your Local Machine